Itraconazole, 100 mg capsules 14 pcs

 Axitinib, dafrafenib, dasatinib, ibrutinib, nilotinib sunitinib, trabectedin

-Neuroleptics, anxiolytics, and hypnotics
+Neuroleptics, anxiolytics and hypnotics

-Lurazidone, oral midazolam, pimozide, sertindol, triazolam
+Lurasidone, oral midazolam, pimozide, sertindole, triazolam

 Antiviral drugs